neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.deco
+.. method:: PWManager.deco(mode)

-    Syntax:
-        ``p.deco(mode)``

-    Description:
     When printing in postscript mode,
     0 print only the interior of the window.

     1 print the interior and the title above each window

     2 print the interior and all window decorations including the window title.